Hadronic tau decays at higher orders in QCD: Higher order corrections to hadronic tau decay width

+The Shanks transformation and the new Wynn’s $\varepsilon$-algorithm are equivalent at lowest order, as they generate identical Pad\'e-type rational approximations.
+Consequently, their predictions for the higher-order coefficients coincide, and they are treated as a single representative method in the analysis presented below.

-We apply the Shanks transformation to the FOPT series of $\delta^{(0)}$ in this section.
+We apply the Shanks transformation, taken here as the representative of the Pad\'e-equivalent class, to the FOPT series of $\delta^{(0)}$.
 Using three known coefficients as input, the fourth-order coefficient $c_{4,1}$ is predicted, and the corresponding result is shown in Table~\ref{tab:coeff4_shank}.
 The predicted value shows a deviation of about $13.34\%$ from the exact result.
 The same set of three known coefficients is then used to estimate the higher-order coefficients $c_{5,1}$–$c_{12,1}$, which are listed in Table~\ref{tab:coeff_d0_shank_3}.
 Finally, Table~\ref{tab:coeff_d0_shank_4} presents the estimates for the coefficients $c_{5,1}$–$c_{12,1}$ obtained by using four known coefficients as input.